How to apply for an RCA Scholarship

 These scholarships will be available in the earlier rounds of applications, so the earlier you apply the more chance you have of receiving a scholarship.

-Receiving this type of scholarship does not stop you from applying for other scholarships in spring 2025, which might be linked to your financial circumstances or being part of an under-represented group in higher education.
+Receiving this type of scholarship does not stop you from applying for other scholarships in April 2025, which might be linked to your financial circumstances or being part of an under-represented group in higher education.

 Applying for a financial need or being part of an under-represented group in higher education